DKTN-INC/proj-automation/README.md

 ```

 This script will attempt a user-level install via Scoop, fall back to Chocolatey, and finally download a portable static build and add it to the user PATH.

-CI integration: the GitHub Actions workflow includes a Windows runner step that runs this script before tests to ensure ffmpeg is present on Windows runners.

 Note: if Chocolatey is used, it may require administrator privileges on the runner or machine.
 The installer script falls back to a portable download when admin rights are not available.
 ```